Confused about how to use the $chmod command in Linux?

 When using the

 $chmod command, you need to tell the system who are you setting the permission for?
-Next, you need to tell the system whether we add or remove the permission.
+Next, you must tell the system whether we add or remove the permission.
 Lastly, we need to tell the computer which permissions we are setting.

 The syntax of